-Governance Committee: The Contractor shall work with the Contractor's OIFA to have a formal Governance Committee.
-The Governance Committee membership shall include peers and family of members enrolled with the Contractor who are receiving or have received physical health and behavioral health services, and who are not employed by the Contractor.
+Governance Committee: The Contractor shall rely on the Contractor's OIFA to assist with and participate in a formal Governance Committee.
+The Governance Committee membership shall include peers and family of members enrolled with the Contractor who are receiving or have received physical health and behavioral health services.
 The Governance Committee shall meet and interact with Contractor leadership to direct strategic planning process improvement and decision making for the Contractor's physical and behavioral health delivery system.
+The Contractor's OIFA Administrator and OIFA staff in attendance shall not be recorded as representation of Peers and Family Members.

-Member Advocacy Council: The Contractor's OIFA shall facilitate a Member Advocacy Council (MAC) consisting of peers and family members enrolled with the Contractor who are receiving or have received physical health and behavioral health services, and who are not employed by the Contractor; and an individual from the Contractor's Executive Management team.
-Every effort shall be made to include council members reflecting the populations and communities served by the Contractor.
+Member Advocacy Council: The Contractor's OIFA shall facilitate a MAC consisting of peers and family members enrolled with the Contractor who are receiving or have received physical health and behavioral health services, and an individual from the Contractor's Executive Management team.
 The MAC may also include professionals and advocates.
 The purpose of the MAC is to gather and discuss issues and barriers, identify challenges and problem solve, and share information and strategize on ways to strengthen the service delivery system.
 Discussion of issues and opportunities resulting from the MAC meetings are to be included on the agenda and addressed by the Contractor's Executive Management Committee and/or Governance Committee.
 Meeting minutes are to reflect the results of the discussion and any direction of interventions or activities assigned by the Executive Management Committee and/or Governance Committee to Contractor operational units.
 MAC meeting minutes shall be made available to AHCCCS upon request.
+Meeting minutes are to reflect the results of the discussion and any direction of interventions or activities assigned by the Executive Management Committee and/or Governance Committee to Contractor operational units.
+MAC meeting minutes shall be made available to AHCCCS upon request.

-If a Contractor holds more than one Line of Business, the Contractor may consolidate required committees, and if a Contractor elects to consolidate the required committees, the Contractor shall ensure the membership of consolidated committees are representative of all the Contractor's Lines of Business.
+If a Contractor holds more than one LOB, the Contractor may consolidate required committees, and if a Contractor elects to consolidate the required committees, the Contractor shall ensure the membership of consolidated committees are representative of all the Contractor's LOBs.

 Peer-Run Organizations and Family-Run Organizations: Members shall be offered the option to receive medically necessary behavioral health and/or other services from a PRO and/or FRO.
+The Contractor shall ensure that providers are educated on the role of the PROs and FROs and inform members on the availability of peer support and family support services at PROs and FROs.
 The Contractor shall provide access to peer and family support services for members to assist with understanding and coping with the stressors of a member's disability and how to effectively, and efficiently, utilize the service delivery system for covered benefits.
-The Contractor shall provide access to peer support services for members with Substance Use Disorders (SUDs) including but not limited to: Alcohol Misuse, Benzodiazepine Misuse and Dependence, and Opioid Use Disorders (OUDs).
-Where appropriate, Peer Support Specialists may navigate members to Medication Assisted Treatment (MAT) providers, for the purpose of increasing the member's participation and retention in MAT treatment and recovery support services.
+The Contractor shall provide access to peer and family support services for members to assist were appropriate, Peer Support Specialists may navigate members to Medication Assisted Treatment (MAT) providers, for the purpose of increasing the member's participation and retention in MAT treatment and recovery support services.

-The Contractor is expected to contract with PROs and FROs, as specified in Contract, in each of the Contractor's awarded GSA(s).
-If the Contractor desires to contract with an organization not currently recognized by AHCCCS OIFA as a PRO or FRO, but which the Contractor believes meets the definition of a PRO or FRO, a request shall be submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-AHCCCS will review the proposed PRO or FRO and determine if the provider meets the definition for a PRO or FRO, as defined in Section D, Definitions.
+The Contractor is expected to Contract with PROs and FROs, as specified in Contract, in each of the Contractor's' awarded GSA(s).
+If the Contractor desires to Contract with an organization not currently recognized by AHCCCS/DCAIR, OIFA as a PRO or FRO, but which the Contractor believes meets the definition and criteria of a PRO or FRO a request shall be submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+AHCCCS will review the proposed PRO or FRO and determine if the provider meets the definition and criteria for a PRO or FRO, as defined in Section C, Definitions and SAMHSA.gov.

-6. AUTO-ASSIGNMENT ALGORITHM
+6. AUTO-ASSIGNMENTALGORITHM